-Nothing else but a comprehensive policy can successfully help children in poverty.
-Families need help with money (also to avoid child labor), coping with stress, and better their poverty-stricken environment.
+Nothing else but a comprehensive government policy can successfully tackle child poverty.
+Families need help with money, coping with stress, and better their poverty-stricken environment.
 This includes schools, street violence, drugs, jobs for the parents, day-care services and even basic infrastructures such as access to water and hospitals.

 The problem is often the absence of a broad and inclusive strategy that tackles these issues altogether, or at least coordinates the efforts of different agencies (if they even exist), such as job finding support and all kinds of social care services.

 Empowering parents and post-recession welfare